 Yes, woe upon you, Pharisees, and you other religious leaders—hypocrites!
 For you tithe down to the last mint leaf in your garden, but ignore the important things—justice and mercy and faith.
 Yes, you should tithe, but you shouldn’t leave the more important things undone. ~ Mathew 23:23

 If you pay attention to the wording of the scripture, you will see that Jesus wasn’t telling them to stop tithing.
 In fact, he told them to continue tithing but to ensure they do not forget the other important things like faith, mercy and justice.

 In Hebrews 8, Jesus is described as our high priest.
 Under the Mosaic covenant, the Israelites would present their tithes to the priests who would then present it to God.
-As a New Testament believe, I present my tithe to the Jesus as my high priest who then presents it to God on my behalf.
+As a New Testament believer, I present my tithe to Jesus as my high priest who then presents it to God on my behalf.